 There are therefore two Additional Voluntary Contribution (AVC) facilities members can use to increase the value of their retirement benefits whilst still receiving tax relief on contributions.

-The big attraction of any AVC is that you receive tax relief on your contributions at the highest rate for which you are liable, so it’s a very attractive way to save tax and build up greater retirement benefits, including a tax-free lump sum on retirement.
+The big attraction of any AVC is that you receive tax relief on your contributions at the highest rate for which you are liable, so it’s a very attractive way to and build up greater retirement benefits, including a tax-free lump sum on retirement.

 There are limits though, on how much retirement benefits you can build up each year, called the Annual Allowance and on the final value of your retirement benefits, called the Lifetime Allowance.
 There’s also a limit to the maximum amount of tax-free cash you can take at retirement.